tqtezos/lorentz-contract-param/README.md

 ## IV: Testing EDSL

-Testing EDSL makes it possible to write tests in Haskell.
+Another way to test Michelson contracts is to write tests in Haskell using testing EDSL provided by Morley.
 It supports both integrational and unit tests.
 Tests of both types can use static data or arbitrary data.
-There is [a document](/docs/testingEDSL.md) with a detailed description of EDSL and a tutorial about its usage.
+There is [a document](/docs/testingEDSL.md) with a detailed description of the EDSL and a tutorial about its usage.

 ## Running and building